 SGI applies the power of the Farm Bill to target lands where habitats are intact and sage grouse numbers are highest.
-To date, we’ve partnered with 1,474 ranchers to conserve 5.6 million acres across 11 western states.
+To date, we’ve partnered with 1,856 ranchers to conserve more than 7 million acres across 11 western states.

 The latest cutting-edge science and technology is helping our partners direct resources where conservation returns are highest.
 Three-quarters of sage grouse concentrate on one-quarter of their range.
 By focusing our efforts on the core habitats, we multiply our return on investments – spending our first dollar conserving 500 birds, instead of five.

 SGI also relies on science to document the biological benefits of farm Bill Investments.
 Rather than simply reporting acres treated, SGI measures the biological benefits of habitat improvements.
 New insights continually improve on-the-ground results.